XRPLF/xrpl.js/CONTRIBUTING.md

 If you're using the XRP Ledger in production, you should run a [rippled server](https://github.com/ripple/rippled) and subscribe to the ripple-server mailing list as well.

 + [Subscribe to ripple-server](https://groups.google.com/g/ripple-server)

+# How to upgrade gatsby & npm packages

+We use a package called [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
+We use a file called `.ncurc.json` in order to filter which packages are skipped during update.

+`npm run update:check`

+Make sure all look good.

+`npm run update:confirm`
+`npm install`